-You’ve probably become very familiar with your favorite pair of after hours sweatpants.
-Your hair is likely done up in a permanent pony-tail.
+You’ve probably become very familiar with your favorite pair of after-hours sweatpants.
+In addition, your hair is likely done up in a permanent ponytail.

 And your eyes!
 Red and puffy from countless evenings of reviewing building codes.
 Perhaps there’s a paper cut or two to add to the mix?

 If this sounds like your life amidst your NCIDQ study regime, don’t worry.
 Audrey Hepburn can help.
 Not the actual Audrey Hepburn, of course, but rather her elegant way of approaching life.

 Known for her impeccable style and equally faultless manners, she played out her life on a glamorous stage that most of us can only dream about.
 However, she lived life with grace and by the guidance of a few simple lessons.

 Take a study nap

 Audrey’s radiant eyes weren’t all genetics.
 She was a fan of the afternoon nap and had a nap every day after filming to recharge her batteries.
 So it’s no surprise that a short nap is beneficial for increased alertness and overall performance.